 There is also an Attendance Allowance Helpline which is open Monday – Friday, 8am – 6pm 0345 605 6055

 An application can be made on behalf of someone else, for example a parent or relative, if they are eligible and will struggle to do so themselves.
 However, unless Power of Attorney has been given, the person named in the form must sign it for themselves and agree with its contents.

 Attendance Allowance is not means tested and instead the application is assessed based on the level of support that is needed.
 The application process is a chance to explain what those needs are, and their severity.
 It is useful to explain what impact the illness or condition has on daily life and how this demonstrates eligibility to receive extra support.

 It can be easy to overlook the sorts of things that should be mentioned in a claim, especially if other ways to cope have been found.
 Try to provide as much information as possible, for example if mobility issues make it dangerous to cook.
-To help remember everything, it might be useful to think about daily activities and make a list of what they are and their frequency, especially if help is needed to carry them out.
+To help remember everything, it might be useful to think about day and night time activities and make a list of what they are and their frequency, especially if help is needed to carry them out.

 Use the form to explain the nature of the illness or condition in as much detail as possible.
 Try to provide examples of how they affect daily living, such as needing help to wash.
 Where possible, include details of specific incidents relating to illness, for example an accident or a fall.

 What evidence is required when applying for Attendance Allowance?

 When making an application for Attendance Allowance, try to gather as much evidence as possible to support the claims made in the form.
 Examples of the sorts of evidence that might be used could include:

 - Letters from a GP and/or other medical professionals, or from a carer